Exporting to a TMX File

 private FilterExpression GetFilterSimple()

-Suppose that you want the export to only output TUs where the Customer field is equal to the value Microsoft.
-Note that in this example, Customer is a picklist field that allows multiple values.
-The following sample code shows you how to set the field name and value and how to build a filter criterion:
+Suppose you want the export to include only TUs where the Customer field equals Microsoft.
+In this example, Customer is a picklist field that allows multiple values.
+The following sample code shows how to define the field name and value and build the criterion:

 var fieldName = new PicklistItem("Customer");